How to Apply

 - Your ability to think critically about complex business and legal issues;

-- Your leadership skills;
+- Your leadership and teamwork skills;

 - How you have creatively solved problems and overcome challenges; and